-Possession of empty alcohol containers in a resident room also constitutes a violation of the TVCC Alcohol policy.
-Residents are not permitted to use any alcohol containers as "decorations" or have refuse in their room for "recycling" purposes.
-Initial alcohol violations may be handled through the judicial process or a meeting with the Residence Life Coordinator.
-Repeat offenses will result in fines and referral to the Residence Hall Manager and/or Student Conduct Officer.
-However, depending on the severity of the violation, local authorities may be contacted and immediate discipline may be levied (including temporary or permanent expulsion from the residence hall).
-The Judicial Council, the Residence Hall Manager, Director of Residence Life, or VP of Student Services may require an individual to receive a drug/alcohol evaluation through a certified local community resource at the expense of the student.
+Possession of empty alcohol containers also constitutes a violation of the TVCC Alcohol policy.
+Depending on the severity of the violation, local authorities may be contacted and immediate discipline may be levied (including temporary or permanent expulsion from the residence hall).
+The Office of Student Conduct may require an individual to receive a drug/alcohol evaluation through a certified local community resource at the expense of the student.